National Register Listings in Berkshire County, Massachusetts

 Berkshire County Timeline

-This timeline provides a concise overview of the key events in the history of Berkshire County, Massachusetts.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Berkshire County, Massachusetts.

 - 1761: Berkshire County is established as a county in the Province of Massachusetts Bay.